blackmirag3/Classify/docs/DeveloperGuide.md

 ![DataStoringObjectDiagramUML](./diagrams/src/DataStoring/ObjectDiagram.png)

 ### Process Component
-This section refers to `TextFileHandler.java`, `TextFileParser.java`, and `TextFileReader.java` classes.
+This section refers to `TextFileHandler`, `TextFileParser`, and `TextFileReader` classes.
 It ensures that we are able to put new files in the folder in data which is named Input Folder.

 #### Design Considerations
    * Support for adding multiple students taking the same class/subject at once